tyrneh/options-implied-probability/TECHNICAL_README.md

 [^2]: Parity-based OTM‑only preprocessing follows Aït‑Sahalia and Lo, ["Nonparametric Estimation of State‑Price Densities Implicit in Financial Asset Prices"](https://www.princeton.edu/~yacine/aslo.pdf)
 [^3]: Derivation of Black-76 is explained well by [this article](https://benjaminwhiteside.com/2021/01/15/black-76/)
 [^4]: We convert from price-space to IV-space, and then back to price-space in step 6.
 See this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/) for a breakdown of why we do this double conversion
 [^5]: Options markets contain noise.
 Simple interpolation would yield erratic smiles, which in turn produce unstable price curves and PDFs.
-We therefore fit a model to the smile: by default the raw SVI parametrisation of Gatheral & Jacquier (see ["Arbitrage-Free SVI Volatility Surfaces"](https://arxiv.org/abs/1204.0646)), with a legacy cubic B-spline (`SurfaceConfig(name="bspline")`) available for diagnostics.
+We therefore fit a model to the smile: by default the raw SVI parametrisation of Gatheral & Jacquier (see ["Arbitrage-Free SVI Volatility Surfaces"](https://arxiv.org/abs/1204.0646)), with a legacy cubic B-spline fallback available for diagnostics.
 The original B-spline motivation is discussed in [Zeng (2014)](https://edoc.hu-berlin.de/bitstream/handle/18452/14708/zeng.pdf?sequence=1&isAllowed=y)
 [^6]: For a proof of this derivation, see this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/)

 ---